alexakreizinger/styleguide/README.md

 **TO DO:**
 * add `liquify` syntax to `_include` files
-    * also, figure out how to add Liquid variables to data files; do I need to define the variables in the page where the content is output (i.e., the collection page)? or can I use a global variable of some sort (site.url type stuff) directly in the YAML file without having to define its value elsewhere?
-* write up implementation of `liquify` for this readme
-* set up sidebar nav
+   * add links to the YAML files as necessary)
-* add the rest of the style rules
+* add the rest of the style rules (grammar is finished, tone and content finished for now, all others are WIP)
-* rule formatting (both in CSS and YAML files themselves)
 * "featured" rules + minimum threshold rules

 ## Repo basics